-Law enforcement personnel will receive compensatory time for time worked beyond the eighty six hours (86) per fourteen (14) day pay period, but may receive cash payment if there is money in the department budget, and the Department Head has approved the cash payment.
-The maximum accumulation of compensatory time is four hundred eighty (480) hours, and it is accumulated at one and one half (1 $\frac{1}{2}$) times the overtime hours worked.
-Payment for overtime is calculated at one-half (1 $\frac{1}{2}$) the regular hourly rate.
+Law enforcement non-exempt personnel will receive compensatory time for time worked beyond the eighty-six hours (86) per fourteen (14) day pay period, but may receive cash overtime compensation if there is money in the department budget, and the Department Head has approved the cash payment.
+The maximum accumulation of compensatory time allowed by the County is two hundred (200) hours, and it is accumulated at one and one half (1 1⁄2) times the overtime hours worked.
+Department Heads shall require employees to use all comp time accumulated between the 200-hour County limit and 480 FLSA limit.